subspace/auto-mobile/README.md

 ### Node & Watchman

-We recommend installing Node and Watchman using Homebrew.
-Run the following commands in a Terminal after installing Homebrew:
+It is recommended to install Node and Watchman using Homebrew on macOS.
+Run the following commands in a terminal after installing Homebrew:
 ```
 brew install node
 brew install watchman
 ```
 If you have already installed Node on your system, make sure it is Node 18.

 [Watchman](https://facebook.github.io/watchman) is a tool by Facebook for watching changes in the filesystem.
-It is highly recommended you install it for better performance.
+It is highly recommended to install it for better performance.

 ### iOS